-With the number of computer networks doubling every 5 years, the job demand for IT workers continues to soar for this high paid career.
-If you qualify you can use the WIOA grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the number of computer networks doubling every five years, the job demand for Information Technology employees continues to soar for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 It provides free training grants to assist workers get trained, certified and placed in big demand fields such as information technology, cyber-security, business analysis, project management and more.
 The idea is that there are careers in which there are not enough qualified workers and there are declining fields in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing free funding for job training in big demand fields to those who are eligible for this grant.
 This training is designed to make your resume marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
 If you are eligible, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.

 This is a jobs program so you must choose a program where there is a high likelihood of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
 For each approved career, there will be approved training programs to choose from.